Grigori Rasputin: Healer to Alexei Nikolaevich

-Relationship with royalty's children
+Relationship with the Imperial Children

-Alexei and his siblings were also taught to view Rasputin as "Our Friend" and to share confidences with him.
-In the autumn of 1907, their aunt Grand Duchess Olga Alexandrovna was escorted to the nursery by the Tsar to meet Rasputin.
+Alexei and his siblings were also taught to view Rasputin as "our friend" and to share confidences with him.
+In the autumn of 1907, their aunt, Grand Duchess Olga Alexandrovna, was escorted to the nursery by Nicholas to meet Rasputin.
 Maria, her sisters and brother Alexei were all wearing their long white nightgowns.
 "All the children seemed to like him," Olga Alexandrovna recalled.
 "They were completely at ease with him."

-Rasputin's friendship with the imperial children was evident in the messages he sent to them.
+Rasputin's friendship with the tsar's children was evident in the messages he sent to them.
 "My Dear Pearl M!"
 Rasputin wrote the nine-year-old Maria in one telegram in 1908.
 "Tell me how you talked with the sea, with nature!
 I miss your simple soul.
 We will see each other soon!
 A big kiss."
 In a second telegram, Rasputin told the child, "My Dear M!
 My Little Friend!
 May the Lord help you to carry your cross with wisdom and joy in Christ.
 This world is like the day, look it's already evening.
 So it is with the cares of the world."
-In February 1909, Rasputin sent all of the imperial children a telegram, advising them to "Love the whole of God's nature, the whole of His creation in particular this earth.
+In February 1909, Rasputin sent all of the children a telegram, advising them to, "Love the whole of God's nature, the whole of His creation in particular this earth.
 The Mother of God was always occupied with flowers and needlework."

-One of the girls' governesses, Sofia Ivanovna Tyutcheva, was horrified in 1910 because Rasputin was permitted access to the nursery when the four girls were in their nightgowns.
+One of the girls' governesses, Sofia Ivanovna Tyutcheva, was horrified in 1910 when Rasputin was permitted access to the nursery when the four girls were in their nightgowns.
 Tyutcheva wanted Rasputin barred from the nurseries.
-In response to Tyutcheva's complaints, Nicholas did ask Rasputin to end his nursery visits.
-"I am so afr(aid) that S.I. can speak ... about our friend something bad," Maria's twelve-year-old sister Tatiana wrote to her mother on 8 March 1910, after begging Alexandra to forgive her for doing something she did not like.
+In response to her complaints, Nicholas asked Rasputin to end his nursery visits.
+"I am so afr(aid) that S.I.
+[Tyutcheva] can speak ... about our friend something bad," Maria's twelve-year-old sister Tatiana wrote to her mother on 8 March 1910, after begging Alexandra to forgive her for doing something she did not like.
 "I hope our nurse will be nice to our friend now."
 Alexandra eventually had Tyutcheva fired.